gisaac85/Fragments/README.md

 This README was written by Jason Tan and is correct as of 2 September 2018.

-This website was created by [Maartje/Mauro] on [] and was last worked on 2 September 2018 by Class 14:
+This website was created by Maartje Kruijt and Mauro Mandracchia and was last worked on 2 September 2018 by Class 14:

 * **A Team** (Fadi, Emad, Wael & Hadeel)
 * **Big Voice Big Team** (Sarbast, Sobhi, Rashad & Murat)
 * **Return 0** (Aya, Isaac & Jason)

-## 5. Construction process
+## 5. Project History

 ### Event storm

-In week 1 of the project we had something called an event storm, which is to be found [here]().
+In week 1 of the project we had something called an event storm, an example of which may be found [here](https://www.youtube.com/watch?v=1i6QYvYhlYQ).

-The general idea is that the task giver provides
+The general idea is that the task giver ("TG") talks to a group of developers/engineers ("devs"), telling them what his/her issues are.
+TG says what the existing processes are, what the pain points are, and what TG wants devs to do.

+Each individual dev writes out, on sticky notes, what he/she thinks are:-
+1. Every step of the process as it is at the present;
+2. Every step of what the process should also be;
+3. What the potential issues are.

+These go onto a wall, or board, and everyone groups the sticky notes together, re-ordering them as is necessary.
+Notes bearing the same concepts can thus be dropped, simplifying the wall.

+Through this process (called "aggregation"), eventually a common thread is found, and that becomes the workflow which the devs will work on.

 ### Admin stories
-In week 2 of the project we finalised the user story, which can be found [here](https://github.com/Aya-Alabrash/Class14-Project/tree/master/Presentation).
+In week 2 of the project we finalised the user story, a summary of which is as follows.

-Essentially it comes down to the following:-

-As an Admin, I would expect to:-
+_As an Admin, I would expect to:-_

 1. Create new Google sheet as a template.
 2. Set a deadline for the registration process.